-Cited by The Guardian as ‘One To Watch’ and nominated for Jazz FM’s ‘Breakthrough Act of the Year’, trombonist, composer and producer Rosie Turton continues her rise since releasing her debut ‘Rosie’s 5ive’, with Jazz Re:freshed.
-Rosie’s music tells the tales of meditative soundscapes and improvisations, crafting intimate soundscapes which guide the listener between acoustic and electronic universes.
+Cited by The Guardian as ‘One To Watch’ and nominated for Jazz FM’s ‘Breakthrough Act of the Year’, trombonist, composer, and modular synthesist Rosie Turton continues her rise since releasing her debut ‘Rosie’s 5ive’, with Jazz Re:freshed.
+Rosie’s music tells the tales of meditative soundscapes and improvisations: drawing on influences from modal jazz, ambient, minimalism, and a myriad of other styles to conjure abstract and surreal soundscapes to sonically wander over.

 In 2023, Rosie released Wandering Wondering, a self-produced EP which was hailed by Bandcamp as one of the ‘Best Jazz on Bandcamp August 2023’, praising its new creative direction and soothing sonic balms.

-Her earlier project, Expansions and Transformations: Part I & II, explored themes of impermanence, and showcased Rosie’s growing unique voice as a composer and producer.
+Her earlier project, Expansions and Transformations: Part I & II, showcased Rosie’s growing unique voice as a composer and producer.
 It was championed on the radio by Gilles Peterson, Jamie Cullum, and Iggy Pop.

 Rosie was commissioned by Open City in 2023 to compose a suite of music in response to the architecture and local of community of South Norwood Library, and was performed at the library by Rosie and her band.